kanishmahajan123/scm-project-team-no-8/README.md

 .
 VERSION 2 :<br>
 In this version we have added some currencies to track expence in different currency.<br>
 .
 VERSION 3 :<br>
+In this version we have added some category like food , rent ,Entertainment for adding expences.

 # Requirenments
 .
 Html<br>